splunk/splunk-connect-for-syslog/docs/configuration.md

 of `192.168.100.1/24` will match the `f_test_test` filter, and the corresponding entries in the `csv` file will be checked for overrides.
 In this case, the new index is `pciindex`, and an indexed field named `compliance` will be sent to Splunk, with it's value set to `pci`.
-To add additional overrides, simply add another `filter foo_bar {};` stanza to the `conf` file, and add appropriate entries to the `csv` file that match the filter name(s) to the overrides you deisre.
+To add additional overrides, simply add another `filter foo_bar {};` stanza to the `conf` file, and add appropriate entries to the `csv` file that match the filter name(s) to the overrides you desire.

 * IMPORTANT:  The files above are actual syslog-ng config file snippets that get parsed directly by the underlying syslog-ng process.
 Take care that your syntax is correct; for more information on proper syslog-ng syntax, see the syslog-ng